AxelThevenot/K-Means/README.md

 import numpy as np
 import k_means as km
 ```

+Work as the next case at the difference that we give a value `EPSILON` to stop the converge when the difference of cost from an iteraton to the next.

 ```python
 IMAGE = mpimg.imread('image.jpg')  # pick up the image as a matrix of pixel